Frequently Asked Questions

 selected

-A good source for technical standards on a wide variety of materials
+A good source for technical standards on a wide variety of materials is the

-is the American Society for Testing and Materials.
+American Society for Testing and Materials

-ASTM "has developed and published 10,000
+(ASTM).
+They have developed and published 10,000

 technical

-standards, which are used by industries worldwide...Technical
+standards which are used by industries worldwide.
+Other ASTM products

-Institute for Standards Research."
-You can search their files several
+Assurance Programs.
+You can search their files several ways and read summaries

-ways and read summaries of the standards online or have complete standards
+of the standards online or download complete standards as PDFs (for a fee).

 If you're looking for a material to fit your property requirements, Automation